georgek0503/Case_Study1/README.md

 # Case_Study1
 ## A Case Study on Healthcare Datasets

-This independent case study is to demonstrate applied knowledge of PostgreSQL using a health insurance dataset injected into MySQL Workbench from Kaggle.
+This independent case study is to demonstrate applied knowledge of PostgreSQL.

+### Workflow:

+4 datasets coontaining fictional health insurance information were injected from Kaggle into MySQL Workbench as csv files within an independent schema.
+Deep dive analyses investigating self-proposed inquiries such as *"what was the most profitable health insurance contract type on a profit per patient basis?"* were performed to understand various trends and outliers within the dataset.

 ```